paulflakstad/opencms-module-customwidgets/README.md

   ```
 3. Restart Tomcat.
 (Or redeploy the OpenCms webapp, or restart your non-Tomcat servlet container.)
 4. Good to go!

+### Module structure

+Installing this module will create a folder `/system/modules/no.npolar.opencms.widgets/` containing all the module’s resources:
+- `/lib` is for a .jar file with the necessary Java classes.
+- `/resources` is for javascript and CSS files, inside the respective subfolders.
+- `/tpl` is for widget templates.
+A sample template should be included.
+- `/conf` is for widget configuration files.
+A sample configuration should be included.
+- `/classes` is currently empty.

 ## Start using the widget